petrochen/duolingo-autostreak/README.md

 This script runs continuously in a Docker container, performs a configurable number of lessons for each enabled user, and then waits 24 hours before repeating the cycle.

-This project is a modified version of [Michael1337/duolingo-autostreak](https://github.com/Michael1337/duolingo-autostreak) with some improvements.
+This project is a fork of [Michael1337/duolingo-autostreak](https://github.com/Michael1337/duolingo-autostreak) with multi-user support and other improvements.

 ## Features